sosafeapp/home-sdk/README.md

 # SOSAFE Home SDK

-The **SOSAFE Home SDK** is a powerful library designed to help developers integrate advanced home automation and monitoring features into their applications for both **iOS** and **Android** platforms.
+The **SOSAFE Home SDK** is a powerful library designed to help developers integrate advanced home automation and monitoring features into their applications for **iOS**.
 The SDK provides robust tools and functionalities to control smart devices, monitor activities, and manage configurations efficiently.

 ## Features

-- 🌟 **Cross-platform**: A single SDK for both Android and iOS.
 - 📡 **Smart Device Management**: Control and monitor smart home devices like cameras, sensors, and more.
 - 🔒 **Encryption Support**: Built-in support for secure communication and encryption.
 - 🛠 **Customizable**: Easily extend or modify features to suit your app's needs.